 Drowsy driving has been compared to drunk driving in the effects that it has on drivers.
 Driving while tired or fatigued increases the risk of a driver missing traffic signs, violating road rules and falling asleep behind the wheel.
 These can all cause serious traffic accidents in Colorado.

 Drowsy driving is especially dangerous in the commercial trucking industry, where it is common among long-haul truckers who have unusual sleeping schedules and overnight drives.
 Drivers have a responsibility to get ample sleep before a drive, especially a long road trip, and to pull over if they start feeling tired.

 When to Contact a Car Accident Attorney

 All of the top causes of car accidents in Colorado have to do with human error.
 In Colorado, if a driver is negligent or reckless and causes a car crash, his or her insurance company will be responsible for paying for the medical bills and property damage of the victims.
-If any of these common driver-related causes of car accidents recently injured you, contact a car accident attorney in Aurora for a free legal consultation.
+If any of these common driver-related causes of car accidents recently injured you, contact a car accident attorney in Denver for a free legal consultation.
 You may be eligible for financial compensation.